Roman Catholic Diocese of Nocera Umbra-Gualdo Tadino

-The Diocese of Nocera Umbra was a Roman Catholic diocese in Umbria, Italy.
+The Diocese of Nocera Umbra was a Catholic diocese in Umbria, Italy.

-In 1915 the Diocese of Nocera Umbra was united with the Diocese of Gualdo Tadino to form the Diocese of Nocera Umbra-Gualdo Tadino.
-In 1986 this was united with the Diocese of Assisi, to become the Diocese of Assisi-Nocera Umbra-Gualdo Tadino.
+In 1915 the Diocese of Nocera Umbra was united with the Roman Catholic Diocese of Gualdo Tadino to form the Diocese of Nocera Umbra-Gualdo Tadino.
+In 1986 this was united with the Diocese of Assisi, to become the Roman Catholic Diocese of Assisi-Nocera Umbra-Gualdo Tadino.